 a.
 In all appeals before the Tribal Court, there shall be deference given by the Tribal Court to the determination of the regulatory agency as the agency charged with responsibility for interpreting its own regulations.
 The Tribal Court does not have authority to grant injunctive relief authorizing a return to work pending any appeal.
 The Tribal Court review of regulatory agency hearing determinations is limited to interpretation and application of law or regulation.
 The decision of the Tribal Court shall be final.

 12.06.
 Notice to NIGC of Revocation.
 The regulatory agency shall notify the NIGC of any decision to revoke or reinstate a license.
-If the suspension or revocation was based on information from the NIGC that the primary management official or key employee was not eligible for employment, this notice shall be provided to the NIGC with 45 days of the date the Tribe received notification from the NIGC of the primary management official’s or key employee’s ineligibility.
+If the suspension or revocation was based on an objection to licensure notice from the NIGC, this notice shall be provided to the NIGC with forty-five (45) calendar days of the date the regulatory agency received the notification.

 Article 13.
-Patron Complaints.
+Patron Dispute Resolution.

 13.01.
-Resolution By Gaming Enterprise.
-The gaming enterprise shall submit procedures for resolving patron complaints to the regulatory agency for approval; the procedures must include, at a minimum, procedures for the following:

 a.
-Documenting patron complaints received by employees of the gaming enterprise;
+The regulatory agency shall develop a Patron Complaint Regulation that details the requirements to resolve all patron complaints against the gaming enterprise; and

 b.
-Responding to patron complaints within 24 hours after receiving a complaint, including identification of the job title(s) of the person(s) responsible for receiving and resolving patron complaints;
+Patrons who have complaints against the gaming enterprise shall have as their sole remedy the right to file a petition for relief with the regulatory agency.
+All complaints shall be submitted in writing within thirty (30) calendar days of the incident occurrence; and

 c.
-Training provided to employees of the gaming enterprise on the procedures for resolving patron complaints; and
+All claims by patrons shall be limited to a maximum recovery of proven damages, except disputes relating to a patron’s entitlement to a game prize, which shall be limited to the amount of such prize; and

 d.
-Advising patrons of their right to request review by the regulatory agency if they are unable to resolve the complaint with the gaming enterprise.
+The regulatory agency’s decision shall constitute the complaint’s final remedy.